Complications of LASIK | LASIK Eye Surgery Risks

-Upon arrival for the free laser vision correction consultation, all risks and benefits are clearly disclosed to each patient in a detailed video presentation.
+Upon arrival for your free laser vision correction consultation, all LASIK eye surgery risks and benefits are clearly disclosed to each patient in a detailed video presentation.
 Following the presentation a consent form will be provided to the patients re-capping (or summarizing) the information provided in the video.
 Any additional questions or information a patient may require can be discussed directly with the physician during the consultation or prior to surgery.

-Dry Eye.
-(5-10%).
-Dry eye can be aggravated or induced by LASIK , or PRK.
+Dry eye can be aggravated or induced by LASIK or PRK.
 Since dry eye is more common in perimenopausal women, incidence after LASIK/PRK is highest in this group.
 Other factors contributing to dry eye include medications (birth control pills, antihypertensives, and antidepressants), and diseases such as thyroid, diabetes, and arthritis.
 A recent study by Steve Schallhorn, MD on thousands of LASIK patients showed that the incidence of dry eye was more related to the aging process than to LASIK.
-(Click to see report)

 The method of performing the LASIK flap can contribute to dryness.
 Recent evidence indicates that a thinner flap, as performed with a femtosecond laser, such as the Visumax or Ziemer as used at RVI causes less interference with the corneal nerves involved in tear formation.
 The incidence of dry eye is believed to be lower with Relex SMILE because the laser pocket opening is smaller than LASIK.
 Also PRK may cause less dryness than LASIK.

 Slower recovery after LASIK can be expected in dry eye patients, sometimes with a slight reversal of effect (regression).
 Liberal treatment with eye lubricants, mucin-enhancing vitamins, or plugging of the tear drain ducts can be helpful while the tear production recovers after surgery.